makersacademy/airport_challenge/design_notes/domain_model_plan.md

 Fly.
 Land.
 Stormy?
 Full?
 Check_weather.
 Check_capacity.
 Check_in_flight.
 In_flight?

-Certain behaviours here suggest others will be required.
-They might be:
+Certain behaviours here suggest others will be required:

 Dock (because where does a landed plane go?).
-Dedock.
+De-dock.
 Weather_generator (because weather conditions need to vary).